Team

 Amin Saed

-teaches English
+Teaches English

 Amin is currently a Ph.D. candidate at Eotvos Lorand University (ELTE).
 His research talks about the importance of EAP education/knowledge and its connection with Hungarian EFL teacher trainee’s success as both university students in Higher education and as future EFL teachers.
 Since 2011, he has been a full-time faculty member in the English department at CMU in his home country – Iran.
 Currently, Amin teaches EAP, Business and General English courses at ELTE, some international companies, and at a secondary school in Budapest.